Sheila Humphreys: Political activities

-Humphreys spent a year in Paris (1919–20).
-She joined Cumann na mBan in 1919, aged 20, which organisation was founded in response to the very few women at the Sinn Féin Convention of October 1917.
-Humphreys served variously as secretary, director of publicity and national vice-president.
-She was on the committee of the Irish Volunteer Dependants' Fund after the Rising.
-She was engaged in finding safe-houses for those on the run.
-The family home at 36 Ailesbury Road was used as an IRA safe house throughout the War of Independence.
-The Dáil Cabinet had weekly meetings and frequently used the big house on Ailesbury Road.
-To ministers like Robert Barton, the embryonic republic was protected by a hard shell of army and politicians, but this did not prevent women in the movement being arrested.
-When Ernie O'Malley was captured at the Humphreys home in 1922, she was one of those imprisoned.
-Humphreys took part in the nationwide 1923 Irish Hunger Strikes.
-She was finally released on 29 November 1923 after a thirty-one day hunger strike.
+She joined Cumann na mBan in 1919, aged 20, an organisation founded in response to the dearth of women at the Sinn Féin Convention of October 1917.
+She served variously as secretary, director of publicity and national vice-president.
+She was on the committee of the Irish Volunteer Dependants' Fund after the Rising and engaged in finding safe-houses for those on the run.
+She was a life long friend of fellow Cumann na mBan leader Maire Comerford.
+The large family home at 36 Ailesbury Road was used as an IRA safe house throughout the War of Independence and the Dáil cabinet often met there.

+Humphreys also spent a year in Paris (1919–20).

-The family took the anti-Treaty position during the Civil War and the house on Ailesbury Road was the object of regular raids by Free State forces.
-The most significant raid took place on 4 November 1922 when IRA Assistant Chief of Staff Ernie O'Malley was wounded and arrested in a protracted shoot-out with Free State soldiers.
-At the time, only Humphreys, her mother and aunt were staying in the house with O'Malley.
+The family took the anti-Treaty position during the Civil War and its home was the object of regular raids by Free State forces.
+The most significant event took place on 4 November 1922 when IRA assistant chief of staff Ernie O'Malley was severely wounded and arrested in a protracted shoot-out with Free State soldiers.
+At the time, only Humphreys, her mother and aunt were in the house with O'Malley.
 Humphreys played an active part in resisting the raid, though she always denied reports that she was responsible for shooting a Free State soldier who died in the fighting.
-She always said that Ernie O'Malley was 'a soldier above all', Since 1916, "Soldiers are We" was the unofficial national anthem of the Republic.
+She always said that Ernie O'Malley, "a soldier above all", was responsible.
 The incident is described in detail in O'Malley's memoir of the Civil War, The Singing Flame.

+After her arrest following this raid, Humphreys took part in the nationwide 1923 Irish Hunger Strikes.
+She was placed in solitary confinement before finally being released on 29 November 1923 after a thirty-one day hunger strike.

-In 2003, the raid was the subject of an hour-long docudrama entitled The Struggle.
+The Ailsbury Road raid was the subject of a 2003 hour-long docudrama entitled The Struggle.
 The film was directed and scripted by Humphrey's grandsons Manchán Magan and Ruán Magan and produced by RTÉ.

-Humphreys, her mother and aunt were arrested in the aftermath of the raid of 4 November.
-Sheila was put in solitary confinement and she went on hunger strike in protest.
-She went on a further hunger-strike, this time for 31 days, when she was among the prisoners confined after the end of the Civil War in May 1923.